oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_TorchCCL_Multinode_Training/README.md

 From this sample code, you will learn how to perform distributed training with oneCCL in PyTorch.

-The code will be running on CPU.
+The code will be running on the CPU.

 ## Key Implementation Details